Esprezzo

 Contract activity monitor example

-Automatically send smart contract event emissions and function calls to your app database
+Stream real-time smart contract activity (event emissions and function calls) to your app database

-In this example, we'll walk through creating a Patch that will send new EventClaim events & associated event data from the Galxe Space Station 3 smart contract on Polygon to a webhook URL.
+In this example, we'll walk through creating a Patch that will send new EventClaim events & associated event data from the smart contract on Polygon to a webhook URL.

 • Trigger: Smart contract event emissions